 Parents may seek a place for their child outside of the normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
 In addition, the parents of a summer born child may have chosen not to send that child to school until the September following their fifth birthday and have requested that they are admitted out of their normal age group - to reception rather than year 1.
 Where a child has been educated out of the normal age group it is the parent's responsibility to request admission out of the normal age group when they transfer to secondary school.
 The academy will decide whether to admit the child out of the normal age group.
 Children should only be educated out of the normal age group in very limited circumstances.
+A request for admission outside the normal age group should be made by email to admissions@clwacademy.org.uk stating the reasons for the request.
 The academy will make a decision on the basis of the circumstances of each case and in the child's best interests and will bear in mind the age group the child has been educated in up to this point.